 The Center for Primary Research and Training (CFPRT) seeks applications from graduate students for positions that will allow students to gain first-hand experience in working with archival resources.
-CFPRT scholars must be able to work Monday-Friday between the hours of 9-5pm and are paid $19.54 per hour.
+CFPRT scholars are able to work up to 35 hours per week during the summer quarter, Monday-Friday between 9am-5pm, and are paid $19.54 per hour.

 In celebration of the 10 year anniversary of the Center for Primary Research and Training, UCLA Library Special Collections hosted a half-day symposium on October 24, 2014.
 The symposium featured presentations and remarks from nine current and former UCLA graduate students.